Fire Point (Ukrainian firm): History

 Fire Point was established in mid-2022 by a group of engineers, architects, and game designers seeking to develop cost-effective, high-performance unmanned aerial systems in support of Ukraine's defence industry.
+Iryna Terekh, Denys Shtilerman and Yehor Skalyha were co-founders.
 Initially operating in makeshift workshops, the company rapidly scaled to multiple covert production facilities across Kyiv and surrounding regions.
+The corporate entity was registered in 2021 and was called Centrocast, a casting agency, before Skalyha acquired it and renamed it Fire Point.

 In late 2024, Fire Point unveiled its FP-1 series of long-range “deep-strike” drones, capable of reaching targets up to 1,600 km away.
 Production increased from an initial target of 30 units per month to over 100 units per day by mid-2025, with each drone costing approximately US$55,000 to manufacture.

 In 2025, Fire Point unveiled the FP-5 "Flamingo" cruise missile, weighing 6,000 kg with a warhead of 1,150 kg and a maximum range of 3,000 km.
 The company invited journalists from the Associated Press to tour a production facility where the missiles were being built.

-In August 2025, it was reported that National Anti-Corruption Bureau of Ukraine (NABU) had launched an investigation into Fire Point, examining whether the company inflated the cost of components used in its products, the number of drones supplied to Ukraine’s Ministry of Defence, or both.
+In August 2025, it was reported that the National Anti-Corruption Bureau of Ukraine (NABU) had launched an investigation into Fire Point, examining whether the company inflated the cost of components used in its products, the number of drones supplied to Ukraine's Ministry of Defence, or both.
 The probe was reported to be also looking into possible links between the company and Timur Mindich, co-owner of the Kvartal 95 television studio founded by President Volodymyr Zelenskyy.
 The company confirmed the existence of an investigation while denying the allegations.
 NABU initially declined to comment, before stating that the FP-5 Flamingo missile was not under investigation.

 Mindich left Ukraine hours before another wider NABU investigation was announced on 10 November 2025.
 Fire Point created an advisory board on 12 November, and former U.S. Secretary of State Mike Pompeo was reported to have joined this board on 17 November.

+On 13 July 2026, a joint statement from ten nations established an Anti-Ballistic Missile Coalition to strengthen missile defense in Europe.
+Zelenskyy said that the coalition will support the Freyja project architected by Fire Point to develop a significantly more affordable option than the American-made Patriot system.